Last spike (Canadian Pacific Railway)

 A ceremonial final spike was driven into the Canadian Pacific Railway (CPR) at Craigellachie, British Columbia, at 9:22 am on November 7, 1885.
-It was driven in by CPR railway financier Donald Smith, marking the end to a saga of natural disasters, financial crises, and even rebellion that plagued Canada's first transcontinental railway from its beginning.
+It was driven in by CPR railway financier Donald Smith, Baron Strathcona and Mount Royal, marking the end to a saga of natural disasters, financial crises, and even rebellion that plagued Canada's first transcontinental railway from its beginning.

 Background to completion of the railway

-The driving-in of the last spike under engineer James Ross signalled the completion of the CPR, and it remains a symbol of national unity in Canada, though due to the need to build protective snowsheds in Rogers Pass and Kicking Horse Pass in addition to the actual rails and roadbed, through trains did not run until June 1886.
+The driving-in of the last spike under engineer James Ross signalled the completion of the CPR.
+It remains a symbol of national unity in Canada, though due to the need to build protective snowsheds in Rogers Pass and Kicking Horse Pass in addition to the actual rails and roadbed, through trains did not run until June 1886.
 At the time, the railway's completion fulfilled an 1871 commitment made by the Canadian federal government to British Columbia that a railway be built joining the Pacific province to Central Canada.
 The promise of a transcontinental railway had been a major factor in British Columbia's decision to join the Canadian Confederation.
 However, successive governments mismanaged the project and by the original deadline of 1881 little of the railway had been completed, resulting in threats of secession by some BC politicians.
 The work was then assigned to a newly incorporated CPR company, which was allowed an additional ten years to complete the line, and they did it in five.

-The contribution of Chinese laborers during this project is largely overlooked.
+The contribution of Chinese labourers during this project is largely overlooked.
 In fact, no Chinese person is seen in the "Last Spike" photo.